 |Additional Features:||Quick Setup, Adaptable Rain Fly, Vestibule Storage, Gear Loft|

 ALPS Mountaineering have established a reputation as one of the best compact survival tent makers in recent years and the Extreme Tent Series is testament to this.

-Delivering a spacious and high performance 2-person survival tent that packs down to under 10 lbs is an ambitious undertaking and this shelter is an excellent survival tent if you’re looking for a solution comfortably sleeps 2 with additional gear in a variety of challenging situations.
+Delivering a spacious and high performance 2-person survival tent that packs down to under 10 lbs is an ambitious undertaking and with this in mind, this shelter is an excellent survival tent if you’re looking for a solution which comfortably sleeps 2 (with additional gear) in a variety of challenging situations.